 Where notice of a meeting is given by posting it by ordinary prepaid post to the registered address of a member, then, for the purposes of any issue as to whether the correct period of notice for that meeting has been given, the giving of the notice shall be deemed to have been effected on the expiration of 24 hours following posting.

-In determining whether the correct period of notice has been given by a notice of a meeting, neither the day on which the notice is served nor the day of the meeting for which it is given shall be counted.
+In determining whether the correct period of notice has been given by a notice sent by post of a meeting, neither the day on which the notice is served nor the day of the meeting for which it is given shall be counted.
+In the circumstances where notice is given by email the time of sending it will be deemed to be the time of receipt.

 The notice of a meeting shall specify: